Small Grants Scheme Guidelines

 Our priority will be to support local charities still active in their communities which are currently delivering services to the young, vulnerable, elderly, disadvantaged or the general community.

 If applying for funding towards a capital project please apply towards the end of your fundraising campaign, when the majority of funding has been raised and you have an estimated start date for the works.
-We are unlikely to consider a request if the lease is less than 10 years.
 If your application is successful, the pledged grant offer is only valid for 12 months.
 Please note that the Foundation does not fund feasibility studies.

 Applicants must show how any grant will make a significant difference to their current work.